SCRT-HQ/VaporShell/docs/glossary/New-VSLogsMetricFilter.md

----
-layout: glossary
-title: New-VSLogsMetricFilter
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSLogsMetricFilter

 ## SYNOPSIS
-Adds an AWS::Logs::MetricFilter resource to the template
+Adds an AWS::Logs::MetricFilter resource to the template.
+The AWS::Logs::MetricFilter resource specifies a metric filter that describes how CloudWatch Logs extracts information from logs and transforms it into Amazon CloudWatch metrics.
+If you have multiple metric filters that are associated with a log group, all the filters are applied to the log streams in that group.

 ## SYNTAX